halmueller/assetutil-convert/README.md

 Assetutil-convert is a utility to read the output of the `assetutil --info` command and convert it to CSV.
 This CSV summary lets you understand what's inside your `Assets.car` file.

-To extract `Assets.car`, you can use the "Apple Configurator" utility.
-This [article by Alexey Alter-Pesotskiy](https://testableapple.com/note-8/) explains how to grab an app's IPA.
+To extract `Assets.car`, you'll need the IPA (archive file) that is distributed by the App Store.
+You can use the "Apple Configurator" utility to do that.
+This
+[article by Alexey Alter-Pesotskiy](https://testableapple.com/note-8/) explains how to grab an app's IPA.

 Once you have the IPA, change its extension to `.zip`.
 Unpack the Zip file and you'll have a folder with your app and some metadata.
 Inside the `Payload` folder is your app's binary.
 Right click and choose "Show Package Contents". `Assets.car` is at the top of the folder that opens.
+That's the file we're going to analyze.

 Note that `Assets.car` contains every asset for every size and resolution of iOS device, because "Apple Configurator" downloads a universal binary.
 The report does not